-The rehearsals for the Spring 2017 season will begin Monday, January 30, 2017 7:30 pm.
-The music for this concert season will consist of selections chosen from Broadway musicals that were first released in the past 50 years in recognition of the continuation of the celebration of 50th year the WCC has existed.
+The rehearsals for the Christmas 2017 season will begin Monday, August 28, 2017 7:30 pm.
+The music for this concert season will consist of selections in a variety of styles with the first half of the program focused on sacred selections and the second half mostly secular Christmas songs.
 Samples of the music are available here on the WCC website under the "Songs we're singing" for you to preview and enjoy.

 Please arrive early (7:00 pm) to register for membership and to meet with your friends both old and new.
 Everyone who wishes to participate including former members must register even if you sang last season.
 You may take the music home with you after rehearsal if you have registered and paid your membership registration fee otherwise you must turn the music in before you leave when the rehearsal is concluded.
 Another benefit of paying your registration fee entitles you to receive a free sample recording on a CD of all of the concert music we will be singing this season.